5 December 2021

 A little bit of planning can help to avoid a stressful last-minute rush.
 Give yourself a time budget for shopping, decorations and other preparations.
 Make sure you stick to it so you have time for other activities.
 Have a financial budget too, so you’re not facing money worries in January.

 Remember if it all gets too much, you can give yourself a break.
 Prepare some excuses so you can escape for a while if the need arises.
 You could phone a friend, a walk or escape to the bathroom for five minutes of deep breathing.
 Knowing you can escape from the situation, can immediately make it feel easier.
 Being able to leave, even if it is for five or ten minutes, can help you to let go, clear your mind and feel more relaxed.
+For more on what to do if you’re feeling overwhelmed have a look at this

 Enjoy yourself.
 It is your Christmas too so try and enjoy it.